Keats/tera2/README.md

 - Pre-render macro calls without arguments?
 - Check whether blocks have super() and if they don't just skip them when rendering
 - Have a way to merge chunks when handling inheritance, issue is macros since you need to refer to the right imports
+- Collect include templates so we know whether we have all of them or not and error otherwise